01.1539Twenty-four armed Avalokiteshvara 二十四臂观音像

 The work is a complete reproduction of a shattered concrete bearing slab in ruins, using a new reproduction technique.
 The surface of the work uses slip to simulate the traditional plaster-squeezing and gilding technique, inspired by the image of Maheśvara‘the embodiment of destruction’ in a Ming Dynasty mural at the Fahai Temple in Beijing.

-It claimed a scale of semantic values of reference where tools, ancient techniques, facts, circumstances and ancient writings belonging to different eras were recalled through a parallelism between the ancient and contemporary world.
+It contains a scale of semantic values of reference where tools, ancient techniques, facts, circumstances and ancient writings belonging to different eras were recalled through a parallelism between the ancient and contemporary world.

 Selected Buddhist Object from Chiddingstone Castle